andrew/ultimate-awesome/README.md

 - [awesome-mysql](https://github.com/shlomi-noach/awesome-mysql) - A curated list of awesome MySQL software, libraries, tools and resources.
 - [Awesome-Deblurring](https://github.com/subeeshvasu/Awesome-Deblurring) - A curated list of resources for Image and Video Deblurring.
 - [awesome-gan-for-medical-imaging](https://github.com/xinario/awesome-gan-for-medical-imaging) - Awesome GAN for Medical Imaging.
-- [awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!.
 - [awesome-vector-tiles](https://github.com/mapbox/awesome-vector-tiles) - Awesome implementations of the Mapbox Vector Tile specification.
 - [Awesome-AutoDL](https://github.com/D-X-Y/Awesome-AutoDL) - Automated Deep Learning: Neural Architecture Search Is Not the End (a curated list of AutoDL resources and an in-depth analysis).
 - [awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux.